 The apps are created to help people curb their harmful behavior and give them support in moments where they might not have any assistance.
 Right now there are only a few apps offering evidence-based treatment but that number is expected to rise dramatically in the next few years.
 With the opioid epidemic in its current state it is important for people to have as many options as possible to help them end their addiction.

 The new Opioid Commission has emphasized the need to use technology to help assist in addiction treatment including mobile apps in order to reach areas of the country with high rates of overdose.
 Most apps are a part of a normal rehab program but for people with less severe addictions there are some options that are designed to stand on their own.
-Apps like Annum and Ria health were created to help reduce patterns of heavy drinking.
+Apps like Ria health were created to help reduce patterns of heavy drinking.

 Other apps are designed to be used after a person completes their rehab program and needs extra support in the period of transition when they return home.
 Apps like WeConnect and Sober Grid are like social networks where people can stay connected after they have finished their recovery treatment.
 Other apps like Triggrhealth are designed to recognize an imminent relapse so a patient can get help before the relapse occurs.

 While not all treatment centers will make use of these types of apps, they can be helpful for people who have just completed rehab or who need some extra help while they are working on their treatment program.
 Because the apps are pre-programmed they can help protect patients from having a bad or ineffective experience while at rehab.
 Within the app, the user can set their own goals and work at their own pace so that they don’t feel that they have failed at treatment.

 Some apps even incorporate the use of medications like methadone or buprenorphine for people that are struggling with an opioid addiction.
 Apps like Annum and BioCorRx use medication as an integral part of the treatment approach.
 Users of the app can connect with a psychiatric board that can remotely prescribe medications for patients that are having issues with cravings.